-Subsequent to the end of the period, the Company has not issued any common shares or announced any private placements or granted any options.
+Subsequent to the end of the period, the Company has issued 100,000 common shares on exercise of options for total proceeds of \$400,000.
+The Company has not issued any other common shares or announced any private placements.

 16. DIFFERENCES BETWEEN CANADIAN AND UNITED STATES GENERALLY ACCEPTED ACCOUNTING PRINCIPLES